 Did you know that of all the big name ski resorts in the world, the Arlberg region was where skiing began?
 With Austria’s oldest skiing club founded in St. Christoph in the early 1900s.
 Along with drag lifts, cable cars and ski-instructors.
 Even parallel turns were first recorded at the first ski-school here in 1901.
 Cut to present day and the school is still considered one of the best.
-With the likes of Princess Caroline of Monaco a member, along with a few Olympic gold medallists.
-It’s also hosted high profile skiing competitions including the Alpine Ski World Championships and the famous White Ring Race.
-Now, with a new Gondola that launched in 2016 – Arlberg is the largest connected resort in Austria (5th in the world).
+With the likes of Princess Caroline of Monaco a member, along with a few Olympic gold medallists, it’s also hosted high profile skiing competitions including the Alpine Ski World Championships and the famous White Ring Race.
+Now, with the newest Gondola launched in 2016 – Arlberg is the largest connected resort in Austria (5th in the world).
 With Lech one of the most affluent – in a less ostentatious way than some of the others, it has the highest concentration of award-winning gourmet restaurants in Europe, says Emma Whitehair.

 The C&TH Guide to Arlberg